anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter01.md

 In addition, respective Entrance criteria is a prerequisite which needs to be satisfied for NFVI+VNF to be considered **Testable**.

 **Dependencies** NFVI+VNF verification will rely upon test harnesses, test tools, and test suites provided by upstream OPNFV projects, including dovetaill, yardstick, and Bottleneck.
 These upstream projects will be reviewed semi-annually to verify they are still healthy and active projects.
-Over time, the projects representing the certification process may change, but test parity is required if new test suites are added in place of older, stale projects.
+Over time, the projects representing the conformance process may change, but test parity is required if new test suites are added in place of older, stale projects.

 * NFVI+VNF verifications will be performed against well defined instance types consisting of a HW and SW Profile, Configured Options, and Applied Extensions (See image.)